“If you want an unhappy volunteer, give them the job of cleaning toilets.”

 3.We did not want to give away essential jobs to volunteers.

-And the marketing was not volunteer1only getting left behind, I felt that all my creativity was completely used up.
+And the marketing was not only getting left behind, I felt that all my creativity was completely used up.
 I literally cried out to the universe to please send me someone to help me.

 And then I took action.
 I set out to place a notice on our Blue Osa Facebook Page and my personal page: Marketing person needed at Blue Osa – If any of you know of a person who has marketing skills – SEO, Adwords, phone skills, a people person, creative, not afraid of taking on projects and would like to live at Blue Osa for a few weeks or months and volunteer, can you have them contact us!